Refinance Your Mortgage

 When Does a Refinance Make Sense?

-A rate-and-term refinance replaces your current mortgage with a new one, typically at a lower interest rate, a shorter term, or both.
+A refinance makes sense when the math works in your favor: the new rate is meaningfully lower than your current one and you plan to stay in the home past the break-even point, where monthly savings exceed closing costs.
+A rate-and-term refinance replaces your mortgage with a new one at a lower rate, a shorter term, or both.
 Unlike a cash-out refinance, the goal is to improve your existing loan terms rather than access equity.

 At Mortgage Austin, we help you run a break-even analysis so you know exactly how long it takes for the refinance savings to exceed the closing costs.
 We never recommend a refinance unless the numbers clearly support it.